lukeed/tmp-cache/readme.md

 Type: `Number`<br>
 Default: `Infinity`

 The maximum number of items the cache will hold.
-Adding more entries will force the oldest, least-recently-used items to be purged.
+Adding more entries will force the oldest, least-recently-used item to be purged.

-Failure to include any `max` restriction could potentially allow an infinite number of unqiue entries!
+Failure to include any `max` restriction could potentially allow infinite unique entries!
 They will only be purged based on their `expires` value (if set).

 > **Note:** If `options` is an integer, then it is used as the `options.max` value.